 If TWIA determines you are owed a claim payment, we must issue that payment within 10 days of sending this letter.

 Upon Request, TWIA Must Provide You Materials Relevant to Your Claim.
 TWIA must, on request, provide a policyholder with all information relevant to our assessment of their claim.
 You, the policyholder, may copy the information yourself or ask us to provide a copy of all or part of the information.
-Per the TWIA policy contract, we might charge you the cost associated with making any copies, excluding labor.
+Per the TWIA policy contract, we may charge you the cost associated with making any copies, excluding labor.

 TWIA May Request Proof of Deductible Payment.
 Texas law states that insurance companies may require proof that you paid your deductible before any withheld recoverable depreciation is paid.
-Proof of payment can be in the form of a cancelled check, money order receipt, credit card statement, or a copy of an executed installment plan contract or other financing arrangement that requires full payment of the deductible over time.
+Proof of payment can be in the form of a canceled check, money order receipt, credit card statement, or a copy of an executed installment plan contract or other financing arrangement that requires full payment of the deductible over time.

-- What is recoverable depreciation?
+• What is recoverable depreciation?
 Recoverable depreciation is the difference between a property’s replacement cost value (i.e. the cost to replace it with a similar new product) and its actual cash value (i.e. the replacement cost value minus depreciation).
 For policies with replacement cost coverage, TWIA claims are paid in at least two parts: first the actual cash value and then the recoverable depreciation after repairs or replacement are completed.

 For More Information

 To learn more about the TWIA claims process, you may contact your agent or visit www.twia.org/claimscenter.
-If you currently have a claim with TWIA, the claims examiner team is available to answer any questions you might have – reach them through Claims Center or the Policyholder Portal or by calling (800) 788-8247.
+If you currently have a claim with TWIA, the claims examiner team is available to answer any questions you might have – reach them through the Policyholder Portal or by calling (800) 788-8247.

 Another helpful resource is the Texas Department of Insurance’s Coastal Outreach and Assistance Services Team (COAST), which provides information and educational programs to help TWIA policyholders understand the claims process.
 COAST can help you: learn about your rights as a TWIA policyholder; learn about the TWIA claims process; know what to do if TWIA denies your claim; and resolve a concern about a TWIA claim.